Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 - Brain signaling also relies on micronutrients like zinc, iron, and Vitamin D. If levels of these nutrients are deficient — as they often are in children and adults with ADHD — focus, attention, and impulse control will suffer.

-It’s challenging, however, to establish diet’s exact effect on ADHD symptoms because the overall effect sizes for this treatment are very small.
-We do know that some individuals don’t respond at all to dietary changes, while others show vast improvements.
-There’s no way to know whether dietary changes will affect you or your child without trying them.
+It’s challenging, however, to establish food’s exact effect on ADHD symptoms because the overall effect sizes for this treatment are very small.
+We do know that some individuals don’t respond at all to nutrition changes, while others show vast improvements.
+There’s no way to know whether changes in what you eat will affect you or your child without trying them.

 Most families begin with the low-effort strategies detailed below, then move on to the high-effort ones if motivation, resources, and results allow.